 Two effects of the French and Indian War became evident as hostilities escalated.
 First, American officers and soldiers had gained military experience and knowledge during the war.
 George Washington had clearly learned many important lessons and developed military leadership skills.
 The American colonists now knew that the British army was not invincible.
 Second, France was very upset about losing the French and Indian War.
 Their desire for revenge influenced France’s decision to ally with the Americans during the American Revolution; French aid was instrumental in the American defeat of the British.

 Taxes put into place through the Sugar Act of 1764 and the Stamp Act of 1765 met with colonial boycotts of taxed items, a successful tactic that led Parliament to repeal both acts.
-In Boston, the patriot exasperation with Britain’s taxation had been worsened by the presence of British troops occupying the city.
+In Boston, Massachusetts, the patriot exasperation with Britain’s taxation had been worsened by the presence of British troops occupying the city.